Category Archive: Research

 • How to center the participants and their lived experiences throughout the research process.

-The workshop will be held Wednesday, March 20th, 1-5pm PST at ACM SIGCSE Technical Symposium as an affiliated event*.
+The workshop will be held Wednesday, February 26, 2025, 1-5pm PST at ACM SIGCSE Technical Symposium as an affiliated event*.

 This interactive workshop will be geared towards those studying computing education and who want to learn more.
 We welcome submissions from those with any level of education research.
 For this particular event, graduate students will be prioritized for the limited spaces available.